Do Lactation Supplements Work?

 Fenugreek

 One of the most well-known herbal galactagogues is fenugreek.
 This herb is often the go-to for mothers looking to boost their breast milk production.
 It has a distinctive maple syrup scent, so it’s frequently found in lactation teas.
 Fenugreek is believed to work by stimulating sweat production.
 Since mammary glands are modified sweat glands, using a supplement with fenugreek should increase breast milk supply.
+However, compared to other herbal lactation supplements, some mothers notice that the distinct taste of fenugreek may flavor their milk.
+Some infants don’t mind it, but others may resist feeding if they don’t enjoy the taste.

 Moringa Leaves